redmix-run/redmix/docs/docs/graphql.md

 In order to keep your GraphQL endpoint and services secure, you must specify one of `@requireAuth`, `@skipAuth` or a custom directive on **every** query and mutation defined in your SDL.

-Redmix will verify that your schema complies with these runs when:
+Cedar will verify that your schema complies with these runs when:

 - building (or building just the api)
 - launching the dev server.